Eduard Wölfflin

-Eduard Wölfflin (1 January 1831, Basel – 8 November 1908, Basel) was a Swiss classical philologist.
+Eduard Wölfflin (1 January 1831 – 8 November 1908) was a Swiss classical philologist.
 He was the father of art historian Heinrich Wölfflin.

-Career
+Biography

+Eduard Wölfflin was born in Basel on 1 January 1831.
 From 1848 to 1854, he studied at the Universities of Basel and Göttingen, where he was a pupil of Karl Friedrich Hermann.
 Following graduation, he worked as an assistant librarian at the University of Basel (1854–61).

-He spent the next decade as schoolteacher in Winterthur (1861–71), and in the meantime became an associate professor in Latin philology (1869).
-In 1871 he attained a full professorship at the University of Zurich.
-From 1875 to 1880, he was a professor at the University of Erlangen, and from 1880 to 1906, was a professor at the University of Munich.
+Wölfflin spent the next decade as schoolteacher in Winterthur (1861–71), and in the meantime became an associate professor in Latin philology (1869).
+In 1871, he attained a full professorship at the University of Zurich.
+From 1875 to 1880, Wölfflin was a professor at the University of Erlangen, and from 1880 to 1906, was a professor at the University of Munich.
 Wölfflin was a member of the Bavarian Maximilian Order for Science and Art.

 Published works

 He was a primary catalyst in the establishment of the Thesaurus Linguae Latinae, a comprehensive dictionary of the Latin language — a project that first got underway in 1894.
 He was also editor of the Archiv für lateinische Lexikographie und Grammatik (from 1884), a periodical that grown to 15 volumes at the time of Wölfflin's death in 1908.
 Other significant writings by Wölfflin include: